-Sprout Social is the leading all-in-one social media management platform trusted by world-class organizations of all shapes and sizes.
+Sprout Social is the leading all-in-one social media management platform trusted by world-class organisations of all shapes and sizes.
 Its solutions uncover trends and actionable insights from social data to inform brand and business strategy for its customers.
 But without a unified sales enablement approach, Sprout struggled to provide its sales team with the materials and information it needed to drive business-critical conversations.
-The team needed a centralized tool to unite and empower its specialized functions on the frontlines.
+The team needed a centralised tool to unite and empower its specialised functions on the frontlines.

 HOW SPROUT SOCIAL BUILT A WINNING ENABLEMENT STRATEGY WITH HIGHSPOT

 - Achieved a 99% adoption rate of Sales Plays

 - Secured an 85% recurring usage rate of Highspot

 - Improved content efficiency by 90%

 OUTDATED TOOLS HINDERED PRODUCTIVITY